C-C-Minetest-Server/babelfish_redo/README.md

 * Write `%<language code>:[<source language>]` in a message to boardcast translation to other players
     * e.g. "Hello %fr" would yield "Bonjour"
     * Specifying source language may be userful in translating shorter phrases, e.g. "Ja %en" would yield "And" (Estonian), but "Ja %en:de" would yield "Yes" (German).
+    * You can translate into multiple languages at once by seperating targets with comma without spaces, e.g. "Hello %zh,fr" would yield both "Bonjour" and "你好"
     * Unlike the original BabelFish, you must leave spaces between the tag and other texts.
 * Use `/bb <language code>[:<source language>] <sentence>` to send a message in another language.
     * (Beerchat only) Use `/bb #<channel> (other arguments...)` to send to a channel.